alexruco/ellis/README.md

 # Ellis  🧠

 Welcome to **Ellis**!
 This project is named in honor of Ellis Horowitz, a computer scientist and specialist in the history of computer languages.
-The module is designed to [brief description of what your module does].
+The module is designed to retrieve messages sent to an email from admin, user and AI, and organize messages in a thread.

 ## Features ✨